For years, the stars of many holiday gift guides have been those that used technology in creative and interesting ways.

 Here is an assortment of tech gifts that might help complete your shopping lists:

-•Native Union POP Phone.
+• Native Union POP Phone.
 This retro-style headset pugs into smartphones, laptops and tablets and looks like the headsets that came with landline phones that plug directly into wall jacks.
-The phones come in a variety of colors, range in price from nearly $40 to $100 and have the added benefit of reducing cellphone radiation that comes with holding a mobile phone directly up to your ear.
+The phones come in a variety of colors, start at $29.99 and have the added benefit of reducing cellphone radiation that comes with holding a mobile phone directly up to your ear.
 Buy them or find out if your device is compatible at www.nativeunion.com.